If you're driving from the area, here are several routes

 Go straight across Route 1 at this intersection when the light turns green.
 Now that you're close, follow the directions to enter Ipswich from the north.

-If you're coming from the northern part of Cape Ann, the fastest route is across state route 133 which leaves 128 near the Goucester border, goes through Essex, and enters Ipswich by joining Route 1A south of downtown.
+If you're coming from the northern part of Cape Ann, the fastest route is across state route 133 which leaves 128 near the Gloucester border, goes through Essex, and enters Ipswich by joining Route 1A south of downtown.
 However if you think you'll get lost that way, just take 128 south.
 From 128 take the exit for I95 North.
-If you miss the exit for I95 North, instead of making a big U turn, take the very next exit for Route 1 North.
+If you miss the exit for I95 North, instead of making a U turn, take the very next exit for Route 1 North.

 Continue north on Route 1 up the hill, down and up